ds-mathias/Data-Portfolio/README.md

 ## [Project 2: Data Analysis with Python](https://github.com/ds-mathias/IBM-data-analysis-with-python)
 Through this IBM certificated course I enhanced my skills with Python for data wrangling, exploratory data analytics, model development and model evaluation.
-I applied:
+During the project (click header to view) I applied:
 - Pandas, Numpy and Scipy libraries to load, manipulate, analyse and visualise large datasets for housing data
 - Machine learning regression algorithms using the scikit-learn library to predict housing data